Message to Students from the 7 Countries Included in the Passport Ban

 We understand that the recent Executive Order issued by President Trump, preventing citizens from Iran, Iraq, Libya, Sudan, Somalia, Syria and Yemen from entering the US has potential significant implications for you and your family and friends.

 Please know that the University of Alberta values the diversity of our campus and the contribution that all students make to our university.
-We encourage you to refer to the statement issued by President Turpin in response to the ban and the University resource page.
+We encourage you to refer to the University resource page.

 The situation in the US is developing rapidly and has potentially different implications for dual citizens, Canadian permanent residents and international students from the impacted countries.